sysprog21/rv32emu/docs/instruction.md

 that is the decimal
 - `<imm> (dec)` = `30`

-The complete disassembled instruction is therefore `jal x15 30`, or `jal a5 30` using the ABI register aliases.
+The fully disassembled instruction is `jal x15, 30`, or `jal a5, 30` when using the ABI register aliases.

 ### Deconding instruction `j -12`